Quick install with one command

 }

-Pro tip: Services are automatically resolved by the container.
+Note: Services are automatically resolved by the container.
 Just add them to your constructor and they'll be injected.
+The discovery process has no performance trade-off since it uses class mapping and only updates entries when files change.

 Forge uses attribute-based routing.
 Define routes directly on your controller methods: